stackhpc/s3-active-storage-prototype/README.md

 The currently supported reducers are `max`, `min`, `sum`, `selection` and `count`.
 All reducers return the result using the same datatype as specified in the request except for `count` which always returns the result as `int64`.

-For a running instance of the proxy server, the full OpenAPI specification is browsable at the `{proxy-address}/docs/` end point.
+For a running instance of the proxy server, the full OpenAPI specification is browsable at the `{proxy-address}/docs/` endpoint.

 ## Caveats